annotation/text-fabric/docs/Api/General.md

         Here `directories` and `subdirectories` are strings with directory names separated by newlines, or iterables of directories.

-    ??? explanation "locations and modules"
+    ??? info "locations and modules"
         The directories specified in `locations` will be searched for `modules`, which are paths that will be appended to the paths in `locations`.